-- Remind them about specific links they clicked on or carts they abandoned (only if they were logged in to protect privacy)
+- Remind them about specific links they clicked on or carts they abandoned (only if they were logged in to ensure privacy)

 COMMUNICATION KEY: ENGAGEMENT

 In this way, you can respond to every comment that would elicit one that you possibly can.
-It will allow you to not only manage your time better, but it will also be simpler for people to be able to engage rather than trying to pick from which of the latest technologies to find you on and shooting in the dark whether they’ll be able to actually get through to someone.
+It will allow you to not only manage your time better, but it will also be simpler for people to be able to engage.
+Rather than trying to pick from which of the latest technologies to find you on and shooting in the dark, they’ll be able to actually get through to someone.

 COMMUNICATION KEY: LISTENING